ybonjour/dynamic-sequence-diagrams/README.md

 # dynamic-sequence-diagrams
 Creates a sequence diagram based on a program execution

+*Warning: This is just a prototype.
+It's purpose is to try out Javas' instrumentation capabilities and javaassist.
+It therefore does not have any automated tests and is not supposed to be stable.*

 # Build
 Download the source and create the jar using gradle: